onap/vnfrqts-requirements/docs/Chapter8.rst

 R-97102: The VNF Package **MUST** include VM requirements via a Heat template that provides the necessary data for:

-R-44013: The VNF **MUST** populate an attribute, defined as node[‘PushJobOutput’] with the desired output on all nodes in the push job that execute chef-client run if the VNF action requires the output of a chef-client run be made available (e.g., get running configuration).
+R-44013: The VNF **MUST** populate an attribute, defined as node['PushJobOutput'] with the desired output on all nodes in the push job that execute chef-client run if the VNF action requires the output of a chef-client run be made available (e.g., get running configuration).

-R-40521: The VNF **MUST**, if not using the NCSP’s IDAM API, support use of common third party authentication and authorization tools such as TACACS+, RADIUS.
+R-40521: The VNF **MUST**, if not using the NCSP's IDAM API, support use of common third party authentication and authorization tools such as TACACS+, RADIUS.

 R-41829: The VNF **MUST** be able to specify the granularity of the lock via a restricted or full XPath expression.